 This document describes the policy for elemental impurities in substances covered by a Certificate of Suitability to the monographs of the European Pharmacopoeia (CEP).
+It is applicable to new, renewed and revised CEPs.

 This document covers pharmaceutical substances introduced in medicinal products within the scope of ICH Q3D.
 For products outside the scope of Q3D, the applicant should control adequately the levels of elemental impurities in their substance.